qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 >
 > \- Amanda Askell, [Link](https://x.com/AmandaAskell/status/1931786539002105905)

 **Information is costly to store, and even more costly to index and query**.
 Sometimes forgetting is just not being able to query the specific memory that is stored in brain (and may be recalled if some cue were found that enables querying it).
-The "querying capacity" of brain is limited and can be occupied by distracting things.
+The "querying capacity" of brain is limited and can be occupied by distracting things. [^about_database]

-(Side note: the similar principle also applies to computer databases.
+[^about_database]: The similar principle also applies to computer databases.
 Just writing information into a log is easy and fast.
-But indexing the information to make them queryable is harder.)
+But indexing the information to make them queryable is harder.

 Taking notes is one way to mitigate the unreliable memory issue.